 Let’s take a deep dive into glucosinolate and find out how it fights cancer and what other health properties it can imbue upon us!

 What is Glucosinolate?

-Glucosinolates are actually inactive until they experience tissue disruption which initiates hydrolysis — a process in which “enzymes enhance molecular bonds with the addition of elements of water.”
-This process of hydrolysis unlocks “varying biological activities” and produce specific end products that are “the basis of the sensory characteristics typical of brassicas” — such as a bitter taste and pungent aroma — as well as their nutritional and health benefits.
+Glucosinolates are inactive until they experience tissue disruption, which initiates hydrolysis — a process in which “enzymes enhance molecular bonds with the addition of elements of water.”
+This process of hydrolysis unlocks “varying biological activities” and produces specific end products that are “the basis of the sensory characteristics typical of brassicas” — such as a bitter taste and pungent aroma — as well as their nutritional and health benefits.

 These hydrolysis products include sulfur-containing compounds such as isothiocyanates — sulforaphane is included in this group! — as well as goitrin, thiocyanate ion, and nitriles some of which are known as antinutrients, while others are “considered to be responsible for the protective, anticarcinogenic effects of a cruciferous-rich diet.”
 The hydrolysis process and end products have also been found to be the originating sources of the “antifungal, antimicrobial, and insecticidal properties, and so contribute to the plant’s overall defense mechanism.”

 While filled with vitamins and minerals, these glucosinolate-rich veggies are most well-known for their ability to fight cancer.
 How does it work?

 “When you eat cruciferous vegetables like broccoli, the glucosinolates contained in them are broken down into compounds called metabolites.
 Metabolites are the naturally occurring substances that affect the pace of metabolism and trigger specific enzymatic reactions to help protect your cells from damage—including the damage that leads to cancer.”